linda-seiter/cmsc115/week2_lab/README.md

 <img src = "images/error_gpa.png" alt="error redeclared gpa" width=500>
 </td>
 <td>
 The variable <code>gpa</code> is underlined in red to indicate an error.
 Hover the mouse over the error.

-A message "Duplicate local variable gpa".
-The variable was already declared on line 9.
+A message "Duplicate local variable gpa" is displayed.

+The variable `gpa` was previously declared on line 9.

 </td>
 </tr>